 Cross-country skiing is one of the best ways to experience winter in Lake Placid.
 Our groomed trail networks make getting out a snap, and warmth and food are never far.
 Cross-country ski centers are also great places to try skiing — rent equipment, get some pointers from the staff, and master the basics on wide, well maintained paths.
 Cascade X-C Ski Center and Mt.
 Van Hoevenberg Cross-Country Skiing and Biathlon Training Center are two such centers that provide affordable options for rentals and the full-on experience of groomed trails and a cozy, warm lodge.
 If you would rather go off the beaten path you can rent skis and try one of the many nearby backcountry trails.

 A quintessential Adirondack experience is taking a dog sled ride.
 When Mirror Lake freezes over, mushers set up shop along Main Street.
 Visitors can walk down, and pay the driver directly to take the ride.
 This is a great and fun way to experience winter in Lake Placid.

 Just like hiking, biking is not just for the warmer seasons.
-From rolling backcountry roads to single track to downhill-specific trails, mountain bikers will find that Lake Placid and the surrounding area holds seemingly limitless opportunities to get out and ride the trails.
-Fat tire bikes are made to take on snowy trails.
+From rolling backcountry roads to single track to downhill-specific trails, bikers will find that Lake Placid and the surrounding area holds seemingly limitless opportunities to get out and ride the trails.
+Fat tire bikes are made to take on snowy trails, like those at Henry's Woods.
 A great place to rent a fat tire bike is High Peaks Cyclery or Placid Planet Bicycles.